Typicality of Contextuality: Typicality of contextuality

 \subsection{Comparison to typicality of Bell nonlocality}

 Contextuality is closely related to a type nonclassicality, called nonlocality~\cite{bell1964on,Brunner2014}.
 Nonlocality arises in Bell scenarios, where statistics generated by spacelike-separated measurements on systems prepared in entangled states may sometimes resist a classical explanation.
 In Bell scenarios, the outcome statistics are usually referred to as \textit{correlations}.
 For two parties (Alice and Bob) in a Bell scenario, the quantum correlations arise via Born's rule: $p(ab|xy)=\tr{(M_{a|x}\otimes M_{b|y})\rho_{AB}}{}$.
 Here, $M_{a|x}$ (resp.~$M_{b|y}$) are the POVM elements of Alice's (resp.~Bob's), and $\rho_{AB}$ is the density matrix representing the quantum state of the shared system.
-Previous work has investigated whether nonlocality is a typical property of pure entangled states~\cite{deRosier2017,de2020strength,Lipinska2018}.
+Previous work has investigated whether nonlocality is a typical property of pure entangled states~\cite{Drumond2012,deRosier2017,Lipinska2018,Drumond2018,de2020strength}.
 The general conclusion is that as either the number of parties or the number of measurement settings increases, typicality of nonlocality exceeds $99\%$ for pure states and projective measurements.
-Moreover, it has been shown that for any pure bipartite entangled state, typicality tends to unity as the number of measurement settings tends to infinity~\cite{Lipinska2018}.
+Moreover, it has been shown that for any pure bipartite entangled state, typicality tends to unity as the number of measurement settings tends to infinity~\cite{Lipinska2018}, while actual violations of Bell inequalities grow increasingly small with the local dimension of the quantum system~\cite{Drumond2012,Drumond2018}.

 To compare the results of typicality of contextuality to typicality of nonlocality, we can use the fact~\cite{schmid18ineq,wright2023invertible} that a bipartite Bell scenario can be conceptualized as a remote state preparation followed by a local measurement~\cite{Li2013}, which resembles the structure of a prepare-and-measure scenario.
 In such a reformulation, the system that is studied is the subsystem in Bob's lab.
 The possible preparations of that system then correspond to the states $\rho_{a|x}=\frac{1}{p(a|x)}\tr{(M_{a|x}\otimes \id)\rho_{AB}}{A}$ that Alice steers on Bob's system and are therefore labeled by the settings and outcomes of the measurement $\{M_{a|x}\}$ .
 The measurements in the associated prepare-and-measure scenario are simply $\{M_{b|y}\}$.
 Naturally, this reformulation artificially introduces correlations among the preparations, as they are not independent.
 In particular, they now satisfy the no-signaling condition given by $\sum_a p(a|x)\rho_{a|x}=\rho_B$ with $\rho_B=\tr{\rho_{AB}}{A}$.
 This fact has significant consequences for studying typicality, as we explain below.
 Hereon, we focus on typicality of contextuality for pure preparations and projective measurements, as this is the case usually considered for studying typicality of nonlocality.